 - Tracker mortgage

-This is a mortgage which moves directly in line with the Bank of England base rate for a specified period of time.
+This is a mortgage that moves directly in line with the Bank of England base rate for a specified period of time.
 There may be penalties if you wish to switch to another deal during the specified period.

 - Capped rate mortgage